Matt Olson Player Props: Braves vs. Reds

 Matt Olson At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 25th, his on-base percentage ranks 16th, and he is 12th in the league in slugging.
+- Among qualified hitters, he ranks 40th in batting average, while his on-base percentage ranks 22nd and he is 11th in slugging.

-- In 11 games played this year, he has hit a homer in two of them.
+- Looking at the 12 games he has played this season, he's went deep in three of them (25.0%), and in 7% of his trips to the dish.

-- Olson has driven in a run in six games this season (54.5%), including three games with more than one RBI (27.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Olson has driven in a run in seven games this year (58.3%), including three games with more than one RBI (25.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.